pszczesnowicz/SDC-P10-Model-Predictive-Control/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=e\psi_{t&plus;1}=\psi_{t}-acrtan(f'(x_{t}))&plus;\frac{v_{t}}{L_{f}}\delta&space;_{t}dt" target="_blank"><img src="https://latex.codecogs.com/gif.latex?e\psi_{t&plus;1}=\psi_{t}-acrtan(f'(x_{t}))&plus;\frac{v_{t}}{L_{f}}\delta&space;_{t}dt" title="e\psi_{t+1}=\psi_{t}-acrtan(f'(x_{t}))+\frac{v_{t}}{L_{f}}\delta _{t}dt" /></a>

-### Cost
+## Cost

 The cost is a summation of the squares of the <a href="https://www.codecogs.com/eqnedit.php?latex=cte" target="_blank"><img src="https://latex.codecogs.com/gif.latex?cte" title="cte" /></a>, <a href="https://www.codecogs.com/eqnedit.php?latex=e\psi" target="_blank"><img src="https://latex.codecogs.com/gif.latex?e\psi" title="e\psi" /></a>, difference between current and reference velocity, actuations, and difference between sequential actuations for all timesteps <a href="https://www.codecogs.com/eqnedit.php?latex=N" target="_blank"><img src="https://latex.codecogs.com/gif.latex?N" title="N" /></a>.

 <a href="https://www.codecogs.com/eqnedit.php?latex=cost=\sum_{t=1}^{N}cte_{t}^2&plus;e\psi_{t}^2&plus;(v_{t}-v_{ref})^2&plus;\delta_{t}^2&plus;a_{t}^2&plus;(\delta_{t&plus;1}-\delta_{t})^2&plus;(a_{t&plus;1}-a_{t})^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?cost=\sum_{t=1}^{N}cte_{t}^2&plus;e\psi_{t}^2&plus;(v_{t}-v_{ref})^2&plus;\delta_{t}^2&plus;a_{t}^2&plus;(\delta_{t&plus;1}-\delta_{t})^2&plus;(a_{t&plus;1}-a_{t})^2" title="cost=\sum_{t=1}^{N}cte_{t}^2+e\psi_{t}^2+(v_{t}-v_{ref})^2+\delta_{t}^2+a_{t}^2+(\delta_{t+1}-\delta_{t})^2+(a_{t+1}-a_{t})^2" /></a>

-### Parameters
+## Parameters

 The number of timesteps and their duration <a href="https://www.codecogs.com/eqnedit.php?latex=dt" target="_blank"><img src="https://latex.codecogs.com/gif.latex?dt" title="dt" /></a> was set to 10 steps and 0.1 seconds.
 This predicts the car's state 1 second into the future.
 During testing, I found this was enough for the car to anticipate a turn while not too far ahead as to cause the car to oscillate while driving on a straight portion of the track.

 With less timesteps the car was not able to make sharp turns because the shorter predicted trajectory did not have to be as curved as the reference trajectory to yield a small cost, i.e. the predicted trajectory was more of a straight line tangent to the reference trajectory.
 With more timesteps the time horizon stretched too far ahead such that the car would turn on a straight portion of the track once a curve has met the time horizon.
-A shorter timestep duration meant that the number of timesteps had to be increased in order to maintain turning performance and therefore, increase computational time.
-A longer timestep duration resulted in less precise actuations, i.e. choppier steering.
+A shorter time step duration meant that the number of timesteps had to be increased in order to maintain turning performance and therefore, increase computational time.
+A longer time step duration resulted in less precise actuations, i.e. choppier steering.

 Experimentation with different cost multipliers lead me to heavily weigh the heading error (x100), steering actuation (x100), and difference between sequential steering actuations (x1000).
 These three costs most significantly influence the car's steering and in turn can dampen steering oscillation.